 Model Campus Safe Zones Resolution Language: Colleges & Universities

-Understanding the Sanctuary School & Safe Zone Movement: A Quick Guide for Educators (produced by Educators for Fair Consideration)
+Understanding the Sanctuary School and Safe Zone Movement: A Quick Guide for Educators (hyperlink is to Immigrants Rising website)

 State and Local Enforcement